-Kovachik Boulevard runs through the Walker neighbourhood in Milton's north end.
+Kovachik Boulevard runs through the Walker neighbourhood in Milton's north end, a residential corridor shaped by family-oriented development.

 Semi inventory on Kovachik Boulevard #bsmt has seen 1 closed sales recently.
 Details below.